Kraigie/nostrum/README.md

 [gun](https://github.com/ninenines/gun) has a 2.0 release, a new package will be released with the most up to date Elixir version (1.6.4 as of the time of this writing).

-In the meantime it is recommended you use the version hosted here on GitHub.
+In the meantime it is recommended you use the version hosted on GitHub.

 *Thanks PixeL!*